Easy 2 Ingredient Lemon Salt

 Citrus Salt Variations

-Lemon salt is truly wonderful but you can also make other citrus salts.
+Lemon salt is truly wonderful, but you can also make other citrus salts.
 Instead of using lemon zest, substitute lime, orange, or grapefruit zest.

 Did you make this recipe?
-If so, please leave a 5-star review on the recipe card below.
+If so, please leave a comment and 5-star review on the recipe card below.
+If you really love this recipe, please share it on your social media!

 Lemon Salt